They did not have corn in medieval Europe.

 In the Andes, almost as many varieties of corn were developed as varieties of potatoes.
 They still have many not found in the US, such as purple corn or the very large-kerneled so-called Inca corn.
 The picture below is from a produce market in the Andes.

 Corn is now pervasive in the American diet.
 You may start the day with corn flakes.
-If you eat store cookies or drink soft drinks, look at the label--the chances are excellent that you will see corn syrup used as a sweetener.
+If you eat store cookies or drink soft drinks or put "maple flavored" syrup on your pancakes, look at the label--the chances are excellent that you will see corn syrup used as a sweetener.
 (Medieval people didn't even have sugar for the most part, much less corn syrup.)
 Puddings, sauces, and pie fillings are thickened with corn starch.
+Corn bread is made of corn meal.
 Corn tortillas of course are made of corn, and indeed tortillas were a part of the diet of Mexico and the American southwest long before the Spaniards arrived.
-Corn, both the ears themselves and the stalks, are chopped and fed to cattle.
+Corn, both the ears themselves and the stalks, are now chopped and fed to cattle.
 Most of our beef cattle are fed a heavily corn-based diet to fatten them up.
 Corn is also used to make ethanol, which is added to most gasoline.
 Right now fresh corn on the cob is just starting to appear in farmers' markets in the northern part of the US, but this is a tiny fraction of where corn ends up.

 In the world overall, more corn is harvested by weight than any other grain.
 It grows fast and can be cultivated in a variety of settings if one chooses the right variety, mountains, plains, northern climes, tropical climes....
 Some people now may want to reduce the amount of corn in their diet, but it's hard.